Bah-vietz

 Awards

-Remember how at the beginning I mentioned I was “Award-Winning”?
-Well here are just a couple of the awards I’ve received:
+Remember that thing about being “award-winning”?
+Here are just a couple of the awards I’ve received:

 Berklee Songwriting Competition: Song of the Year award for “Oh How I Love This Life”